karllhughes/learn/_posts/2022-02-17-how-to-become-a-ghostwriter.md

 The first step in becoming a ghostwriter is finding a paying client.
 There are a couple of ways to do this, particularly using gig platforms.

-* [Upwork](https://www.upwork.com/) is a generalized freelancer platform that has the potential to net short term projects.
+* [Upwork](https://www.upwork.com/) is a generalized freelancer platform that has the potential to net short-term projects.
 * [WriterAccess](https://www.writeraccess.com/) is great for getting your feet wet without submitting project proposals.
 * [Fiverr](https://www.fiverr.com/) may be a good place to throw a wider net.

-If you’re looking for long term or more sustainable work, consider using a platform that’s closer to home: your personal network.
+If you’re looking for long-term or more sustainable work, consider using a platform that’s closer to home: your personal network.
 Talk to friends, family members, or coworkers about potential writing jobs in the area.
 You might be surprised by how many gigs can be found this way.

-Should you come up empty handed on platforms and your personal network, there’s still one more place to look: job listings.
+Should you come up empty-handed on platforms and your personal network, there’s still one more place to look: job listings.
 Google Jobs, Craigslist, LinkedIn, and [Writejobs.info](writejobs.info). are all great resources to leverage in the beginning.
 If you’re really dedicated to finding potential gigs, consider signing up for Writejobs PLUS or [Sonia Weiser’s Opportunities of the Week](https://soniaweiser.wordpress.com/opportunities-of-the-week-newsletter/).
 Bear in mind that both of these options are paid.

 ### How To Do Ghostwriting Well